Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Vampirism.md

     Hated by NPCs and attacked on site

-    Vampiric Invisibility - Once a day ability to become invisible and gain Night Vision for 300 seconds.
+    Vampire Invisibility - Once a day ability to become invisible and gain Night Vision for 300 seconds.

     150% Fire Weakness